Hong Kong violence prompts reminder that China troops close at hand

 More than 60 people were wounded on Monday, Lam said in her address.

-The unrest also spread to Causeway Bay on Hong Kong island and to densely populated Mong Kok on the Kowloon peninsula, both often the sites of street clashes.
-Police used water cannon to break up protesters in Mong Kok who later regrouped, digging up bricks to throw at police and blocking the artery of Nathan Road.
+The unrest also spread to densely populated Mong Kok on the Kowloon peninsula, often the site of street clashes.
+Police used water cannon and tear gas to try to break up protesters who regrouped, digging up bricks to throw at police and blocking Nathan Road, a major artery.
+A taxi driver who drove close to the crowds was beaten.

+The clashes looked set to last into the night as they have done many times before.

 Police said more than 120 places has been either vandalised or blocked on Monday.
 Some 266 people had been arrested since last Monday.